 - Sanding Blocks (to smooth the wood edges of the shelves)

 - Wood Glue

 - Finishing Nails (to secure the wood shelves after gluing in place)

 - Wood Filler (for nail holes in wood)

-For the record, this dresser was a hot mess and I knew it would be a challenge.
+This dresser was a hot mess for the record, and I knew it would be a challenge.
 I did a fair amount of work to this dresser before this point of the makeover.
 But if you want to get a better visual of how it looked when I picked it up, CLICK HERE to see the nightmare repairs I got into before adding shelves to this dresser.

 Firstly, you need to know the older dressers are better for this modification of adding shelves since there are no slides to remove; it’s wood on wood—the perfect base for a DIY shelf.
 Measure the inside of the space from front to back and side to side… being mindful of where the shelf will start and stop and be flush with the dresser front.